pkellner/pluralsight-course-react-aspnet-core/README.md

 ### Module 2 - Building a Custom Webpack Configuration for React and Core

+You can follow the progression of each section in this module by looking at soure code section by section.

+See the /Progressions directory in the base of this repo for more details.

 Details of each script in package.json are as follows:

 | Script Name   	| Script Description